 COVID-19 has highlighted our vulnerability to worldwide pandemics and revealed weaknesses in our ability to respond in a coordinated and sophisticated way.
-And historical events like the Black Death and the 1918 Flu show that pandemics can be some of the most damaging disasters for humanity.
+And historical events like the Black Death and the 1918 flu show that pandemics can be some of the most damaging disasters for humanity.

 It is sobering to imagine the potential impact of a pandemic pathogen that is much more contagious than any we’ve seen so far, more deadly, or both.

-Unfortunately, the emergence of such a pathogen is not out of the question, in particular in light of recent advances in biotechnology, which have allowed researchers to design and create biological agents much more easily and precisely than was possible before.
-If the field continues to advance along this trend, over the coming decades it may become possible for someone to create a pathogen that has been engineered to be substantially more contagious than natural pathogens, more deadly, and/or more difficult to address with standard countermeasures.
+Unfortunately, the emergence of such a pathogen is not out of the question, particularly in light of recent advances in biotechnology, which have allowed researchers to design and create biological agents much more easily and precisely than was possible before.
+If the field continues to advance along this trend, over the coming decades it may become possible for someone to create a pathogen that has been engineered to be substantially more contagious than natural pathogens, more deadly, and/or more difficult to address with standard countermeasures.3

-Either scenario could result in a catastrophic ‘engineered pandemic’.
+Either scenario could result in a catastrophic ‘engineered pandemic.’
 Although making a pathogen as dangerous as possible will not generally be in the interest of states or other actors (in part because it would likely threaten their own forces), a purposefully engineered pandemic pathogen does have the potential to be significantly more deadly and spreadable.
 Possibilities of accidents, recklessness, and unusual malice suggest we can’t rule out the prospect of a pandemic pathogen being released that could kill a large percentage of the population.

 There are clear actions we can take to reduce these risks.

-- Work with government, academia, and industry to improve the governance of ‘gain-of-function’ research involving potential pandemic pathogens, commercial DNA synthesis, and other research and industries that may enable the creation of, or expand access to, particularly dangerous engineered pathogens.
+Work with government, academia, and industry to improve the governance of gain-of-function research involving potential pandemic pathogens, commercial DNA synthesis, and other research and industries that may enable the creation of (or expand access to) particularly dangerous engineered pathogens.
 At times this may involve careful regulation.

 Most existing work is not aimed at reducing risks of the worst outcomes.

 The broader field of biosecurity and pandemic preparedness has made major contributions to GCBR reduction.
-Many of the best ways to prepare for more probable but less severe outbreaks also reduce GCBRs, so many people who are not concerned with GCBRs in particular still do work that is useful for reducing them.
-For this reason we think advancing parts of the broader field — especially in areas like vaccine research or broad-spectrum treatments — can be very valuable, even from the perspective of just trying to reduce the chances or severity of the worst potential outbreaks.
+Many of the best ways to prepare for more probable but less severe outbreaks will also reduce GCBRs, so many people who are not concerned with GCBRs in particular still do work that is useful for reducing them.
+For this reason, we think advancing parts of the broader field — especially in areas like vaccine research or broad-spectrum treatments — can be very valuable, even from the perspective of just trying to reduce the chances or severity of the worst potential outbreaks.

 There may be even more valuable opportunities.
 It seems to be relatively uncommon for people in the broader field of biosecurity and pandemic preparedness to aim their work specifically at reducing GCBRs.
-Projects that disproportionately reduce GCBRs also seem to receive a relatively small proportion of health security funding.
-In our view, the costs of biological disasters grow nonlinearly with severity because of the increasing potential for the event to contribute to existential risk.
+Projects that disproportionately reduce GCBRs also seem to receive a relatively small proportion of health security funding.12 In our view, the costs of biological disasters grow nonlinearly with severity because of the increasing potential for the event to contribute to existential risk.
 This suggests that projects that reduce GCBRs in particular should receive more funding and attention than they currently seem to.

-Moreover, insofar as more targeted interventions would be useful (and we’d guess they would be) the fact that there is comparatively little work targeted toward reducing GCBRs right now suggests that the area is somewhat ‘neglected’.
+Moreover, insofar as more targeted interventions would be useful (and we’d guess they would be13) the fact that there is comparatively little work targeted toward reducing GCBRs right now suggests that the area is somewhat neglected.
 This means that if you enter the field of biosecurity and pandemic preparedness aiming to reduce GCBRs, there may be particularly good opportunities to do so that others have not already pursued.

 If you do enter the field aiming to reduce GCBRs, it might be easier to work on broader efforts that have more mainstream support first, and then transition to more targeted projects later.